-You can cook paella indoors.
-The problem is that you need even heat across the bottom and small burners can burn the center of the pan's contents.
+If necessary, you can cook paella indoors.
+The problem is that you need even heat across the bottom and small burners can burn the center of the pan’s contents.
 Be sure to use a pan that distributes the heat well.
 The stainless pan above has a copper clad bottom to distribute heat.

 Start on the stovetop, and after you add the stock and water, move it to a 450°F oven.
 If the rice is done and there is still liquid, move it back to the stovetop to finish.

 Serve with: a Spanish wine.

 - 2 cups chicken broth, low sodium or no sodium

 - 4 boneless, skinless chicken thighs

 - 1/4 cup olive oil

 - 6 ounces Mexican chorizo sausage, casing removed